kxz0tn/Zortex/README.md

 ### How to Run
 - Download and run `Zortex.v1.0.exe` (no installation needed)
-- For developers: Run `zortex.py` with Python + Pygame installed
+- For developers: Run `Zortex.py` with Python + Pygame installed

 ---

 Made open source with ❤️
-Created by Srikusan with assistance from Grok (xAI)
+Created by kxz0tn with assistance from Grok (xAI)

 Version 1.0 - Initial Release